"What you need to understand is that I don't care about the game. I don't care about the rules."

 - Cruel Mercy: Jacob Kell's goal is to make Connor MacLeod's life a living hell, killing all those close to him and keeping Connor alive until they are the last two Immortals left.

-- Devour The Dragon:
+- Devour the Dragon:

 - Idiot Ball: Duncan's wedding flashback.
 Having previously discovered that his bride-to-be is a latent Immortal, Duncan stabs her through the chest on their wedding night without warning, triggering her immortality.
 Faith's horrified reaction is (ironically) the most plausible character moment of the entire movie.

 - Ironic Echo: When meeting in the graveyard, Kell asks Connor "What's wrong?
-Don't want to be inside me?"
+Don't you want to be inside me?"
 Connor asks him the same question during the final fight.